bitboom/middleware/README.md

 which calls security functions via type-safe query.

-### Security Function Producer
+#### Security Function Producer
-Producer has own security functions.
+Producers is the subject who has own security functions.
-To provide security functions via virtual table, producer have to design schema of secuirty functions and bind it to virtual table.
-We provide following features for this.
+They produce security functions and provide it to consumers.
+There are many things to consider to producers.
+Two concerns of those things are below.

-- Struct-based schema: The schema of security functions
+- How to provide security functions to customer?
+- How to design usable API?

+To solve two concerns, we made functional requirement.
+- <a name=FR1>FR1</a>: Provide feature what can be bounded security functions.
+- <a name=FR2>FR2</a>: Provide a way to design API security functions.

+#### Secuirty Function Consumer
+Consumer is the subject who calls security functions.
+Secuirty functions are not enemy of consumer.
+We should provide unified interface to consumer.
+The interface should be usable and robust according to our design philosophy.
+From this, two functional requirements are added.

+- <a name=FR3>FR3</a>: Provide unified interface of secuirty functions.
+- <a name=FR4>FR4</a>: Provide a way to make unified interface more rubust.

+#### ViST Framework
+ViST framework provides **four main features and three types of API** to support producer and consumer.
+Main features are describe below and
+APIs are describe at [programming interface](#ProgrammingInterface).

-- Security virtual table: The object which be bound security functions
+- Security virtual table: The object which be bound security functions ([FR1](#FR1))

-### Secuirty Function Consumer
-Consumer calls exposed security functions.
-To call security functions via type-safe query, consumer have to use query builder and query-based unified interface.
+- Struct-based schema: The schema of security functions ([FR2](#FR2))
+- Query-based unified interface: The interface between query and virtual table ([FR3](#FR3))
-- Type-safe query builder: The query builder with type-error checking at compile time
+- Type-safe query builder: The query builder with type-error checking at compile time ([FR4](#FR4))
-- Query-based unified interface: The interface between query and virtual table

-### Framework
-// XXX

-## Programming Interface
+## <a name="ProgrammingInterface">Programming Interface</a>
 ViST provides three types of API.
 One is for data structure(schema) and the other is for functional.